WOOD ID POSTER:

 This is a very hard wood that is native to Texas.
 Reports of the maximum tree size of Ebenopsis ebano vary from 20 feet to 80 feet but by all accounts, the wood is only available in small sizes.

-my samples --- these are all from a couple of pieces sent to me by a correspondent, and the actual wood is in all cases darker than what is shown in these pics.
+plank --- both sides and end grain.
+These and the 2 pieces below are all from a couple of pieces sent to me by a correspondent, and the actual wood is in all cases darker than what is shown in these pics.
 I lightened them up so that the grain shows more clearly:

 two small turning sticks shown from both sides and the end grain of both ends --- the color in the middle pic is a shade too red